 If you have any questions about the minor or the certificate, don’t hesitate to ask!

 Philip M. Napoli is the James R. Shepley Professor of Public Policy, Director of the DeWitt Wallace Center for Media & Democracy, and Senior Associate Dean for Faculty and Research for the Sanford School.
-He also serves as a Docent at the University of Helsinki.

 Sample Student Experiences